- 1 package (12 ounces) fresh or frozen cranberries, thawed

 - 2 cups old-fashioned oats

 - 1/2 teaspoon salt

 - 1 cup butter, melted

-- In a large bowl, combine the flour, oats, brown sugar, baking soda and salt.
-Stir in butter until well blended.
-Pat half into an ungreased 13-in. x 9-in. baking pan.
-Bake at 350° for 8 minutes.
+- Mix flour, oats, brown sugar, baking soda and salt; stir in melted butter.
+Press half of the mixture into an ungreased 13x9-in. pan.
+Bake 8 minutes.

 "Way too sweet.
 Mine did not look attractive like the picture.
 No way yield would be 36 as stated."